Daiyan-Zubaier/MedicMind-GenAIGenesis/README.md

 - **TypeScript:**
   Type safety and enhanced developer productivity are achieved through the use of TypeScript.

-- **Vite:**
-  Vite is used as the build tool and development server, providing fast hot-module replacement and efficient bundling.

 - **Tailwind CSS:**
   Styling is handled with Tailwind CSS, enabling a utility-first approach to quickly build a responsive and modern UI.